Investments builds on the material presented in Managerial Finance. In the introductory

 |Faculty||Bond Business School|

-4. Apply strategies for assessing investment performance
+4. Identify scenarios to apply appropriate strategies for assessing investment performance.